 Queensland’s health system and services are complex and in many ways fragmented.
 We have a population of more than 5 million across an area of more than 1.8 million square kilometres.

-Health care demand continues to rise, and the growing cost to governments is unsustainable.
+Health care demand continues to rise, and the growing cost to governments and consumers is unsustainable.
 Research is a critical component of the solution to this issue.
-Queensland has some of the best and brightest researchers in the world and better integrating research into the health care system will help solve many of the quality and sustainability issues the health system faces now, and in the future.
+Queensland has some of the best and brightest researchers in the world and better integrating research into the health care system will help solve many of the quality and sustainability issues the health system faces now and in the future.

-The Roadmap articulates a series of actions that, if Queensland’s health and medical research stakeholders work together on, we are likely to increase the federal research funding awarded to Queensland, thus progressing an agenda of an active and embedded research culture within Queensland’s health system and services which will ultimately result in better health and wellbeing for all Queenslanders.
+The Roadmap articulates a series of actions that, if Queensland’s health and medical research stakeholders work together on, is likely to increase the federal research funding awarded to Queensland.
+This, in turn, helps support an active translational research culture within Queensland’s health system and services which will ultimately result in better health and wellbeing for all Queenslanders.

-Under the three priority areas, the Roadmap outlines 33 actions for the health and medical research sector to take.
-The actions are wide ranging - from leveraging the strengths in our health system, to establishing near-miss schemes for unsuccessful grant applicants, to supporting consumer and community involvement in research.
+Under the 3 priority areas, the Roadmap outlines 33 actions for the health and medical research sector to take.
+The actions are wide ranging from leveraging the strengths in our health system, to establishing near-miss schemes for unsuccessful grant applicants, to supporting consumer and community involvement in research.

 Throughout 2023, HTQ’s team, its partners and the broader health and medical research sector have continued their efforts to deliver initiatives that align with the Roadmap’s priorities and recommended actions.

 HTQ has developed a Roadmap Progress Report which provides a summary of the progress made in driving forward the priorities and recommended actions of the Roadmap.